 Porous hair needs leave-in conditioners, moisturizers, and sealers such as Hairstory Hair Balm.
 “I use Hair Balm every time I wet my hair, whether after washing or just rinsing with water,” says Hailey.
 “It has lots of moisture and the perfect amount of hold to give my curls definition and bounce all day long.”

 Before you leave the shower, flip your head over and scrunch or wring out excess water.
-Beware: Drying your curls with a towel = instant frizz; terrycloth is simply too rough on the strands.
+Beware: Drying your curls with a towel = instant frizz; terrycloth is simply too rough on hair strands.
 Get cheap 100% cotton T-shirts and use those instead to dry hair without roughing up the cuticle.
 Another great option is a microfiber towel or turban – made of super-absorbent fabric that soaks up excess water – to reduce frizz by not disturbing the cuticle and speeding up drying time.

 Give Brushes the Boot

-Brushes and bristles are not good curl companions unless you’re intentionally going for a floating, diaphanous texture.
+Brushes and bristles are not good curl companions unless you’re intentionally going for a floating, diaphanous hair texture.
 Brushes break up natural curl patterns and cause frizz.
 Instead, reach for a wide tooth comb to smooth out snags, and make it easier by dividing your hair into sections first.

 Detangling doesn’t have to be battle: The trick is to comb from the bottom up instead of pulling them down the hair shaft and causing breakage and split ends.
 It’s faster, and less stressful to hair so you’ll lose less of it.